 A painless and accurate test can provide information about your bone health before problems begin.
 Bone mineral density (BMD) tests, or bone measurements, are X-rays that use very small amounts of radiation to determine bone density.
-In addition to assessing bone health, the test can determine the severity of any osteoporosis.
+In addition to measuring bone health, the test can determine how severe any osteoporosis is.

-Please note that women with no other risk factors whose BMD T-scores are below -2.5 should begin therapy to reduce the risk of fractures.
-(T-scores compare a person’s BMD to the optimal or peak density of a healthy 30-year-old woman to determine fracture risk.)
-Women with BMD T-scores below -1.5 and who have other risk factors should also consider beginning therapy to reduce the risk of fractures.
+Please note that women with no other risk factors whose BMD T-scores are below -2.5 should begin treatment to reduce the risk of fractures.
+(T-scores compare a person’s BMD to the optimal, or best, density of a healthy 30-year-old woman to determine the risk of fracture.)
+Women with BMD T-scores below -1.1 and who have other risk factors should also consider beginning treatment to reduce the risk of fractures.
 Your doctor will talk to you about your own risks for fracture to determine if you need medication.

 Who should have a bone mineral density test?

 - All post-menopausal women who suffer a fracture that is suspicious for osteoporosis.